tessamcdonnel/STAT-217-R-Course/chapter6.md

 In this exercise, you will be checking the normality assumption for the `age` variable in `cdc`.

-*The normality assumption is met if a histogram of the variable looks approximately symmetric and bell-shaped.*
+*The normality assumption is met if a histogram of the variable looks approximately symmetric and bell-shaped OR if sample size is greater than 30.*

 *** =instructions